stefan-girlich/stefan-girlich.github.io/README.md

 # stefan-girlich.github.io

 Hi, I'm Stefan and this project contains the codebase for my website [stefan-girlich.github.io](https://stefan-girlich.github.io/).
-Feel free to fork and customize it for your own purposes under [GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Feel free to fork and customize it for your own purposes under the [given license](LICENSE).

 ## Purpose